theodo/captain-staffing/README.md

 cp src/config.example.js src/config.js
 ```

-Fill-in the fields with your own settings.
+Fill-in the fields with your own settings (or use the provided ones).
 You can create an app and generate a
 Client-ID on [console.developers.google.com/apis](https://console.developers.google.com/apis/).

 ## Work